nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <img src="images/AddPersonActivityDiagram.png" width="450"/>

-The sequence diagram below demonstrates the interaction among carious classes to add a new Person into the Health Connect Application.
+The sequence diagram below demonstrates the interaction among various classes to add a new Person into the Health Connect Application.

 <img src="images/AddCommandSequenceDiagram.png" width="600"/>